Air Vaporizer Review

 While the Solo boasts seven unique temperature settings, the Air only has five.
 But five vaping temps ranging from 356 degrees Fahrenheit to 410 degrees Fahrenheit seem to be more than just sufficient.
 For the most part, we like to start our sessions on the second temperature setting, which correlates with 374 degrees Fahrenheit, as this temperature provides some tasty vapor that we can comfortably enjoy.
 But as our sessions progress we like to bump the temperature up near the high end and squeeze what remains out of our blend, which we do by increasing the temperature to the next level around 392 degrees Fahrenheit.

 Adjusting the temperature is incredibly straight forward and easy.
-There’s an up and down button on the vape that you use to move between the different temperature settings.
+There’s an up button and a down button that you use to move between the different temperature settings.
 A light located just above the temperature controls tells you what temperature setting you’re on.
 Each temperature corresponds with a different color light so all you have to do is check the color to know what temperature setting you’re on.
 The different temperatures and their corresponding colors can be seen below:

 - 180C/356F (Blue)